A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Introduction

 \section{Introduction}

 As humans, performance and ranking are widespread in all aspects of our lives.
-For instance, in school, teachers evaluate tests and homework using a score which reflects the performance of students.
+For instance, at school, teachers evaluate tests using a score which reflects the performance of students.
 In some disciplines such as calculus, evaluation is straightforward as there are only two possible cases: either the answer is correct or wrong.
-The score can then be calculated as the ratio of correct answers to the total number of questions, which is straightforward.
+The score can then be calculated as the ratio of correct answers to the total number of questions.
 Likewise, in most team sports, team A beats team B if they score more points.
-Even for reviewing papers, area chairs use scores provided by the reviewers to assess if a paper should be accepted to or rejected from the conference~\cite{Liu2022integrating}.
+Even for reviewing papers, area chairs use scores provided by the reviewers to assess if a paper should be accepted or rejected~\cite{Liu2022integrating}.

 However, not all evaluations are well-defined.
 For instance, when grocery shopping, consumers may choose product A over product B looking at different characteristics such as the price, the amount of sugar, or the packaging.
 In this case, the choice is based on several, sometimes contradictory scores.
 The question is, therefore, which score should the choice be based on?
 Similar questions arise in the field of machine learning: How can we determine if a newly designed classifier outperforms existing ones?
 Which score(s) should we use to analyze its performance?
 How do we decide which score to consider for ranking the classifiers?
 Answers to these questions are not trivial, while potentially having a big impact on the development of a whole field of research.